imajus/filo-data-broker/cli/README.md

 ?
 Enter the name of the dataset: My Dataset
 ?
 Enter the description of the dataset: A sample dataset for testing ?
-Enter the price for the dataset (in FIL): 0.1
+Enter the price for the dataset (in USDFC): 0.1

 ✅ CSV headers parsed successfully!